expo/expo-postpublish-slack-notify/README.md

 Post a notification on Slack whenever your project is published.
-Presumably you already know this is happening so it's probably more non-you people, such as your team or your grandparents.
+Presumably you already know this is happening so it's probably more useful to non-you people, such as your team or your grandparents.

 ## Installation